mmcloughlin/hwwasm/README.md

 ## Summary

-Proof of concept demonstrates that SHA-1 with dedicated AArch64 C instrinsics can be executed via Wasm intrisics in Wasmtime at 1.3x native performance.
+Proof of concept demonstrates that SHA-1 with dedicated AArch64 C intrinsics can be executed via Wasm intrinsics in Wasmtime at 1.3x native performance.

 Potential issues revealed by this experiment:

-* Semantics mismatches between C, Wasm and target instructions can eliminate performace gains if not handled carefully.
+* Semantics mismatches between C, Wasm and target instructions can eliminate performance gains if not handled carefully.
 * Peak performance may be limited by relatively simple optimizers in JIT engines
 * Supporting large sets of intrinsics in Wasm JITs would require careful engineering